Robert L. Wilkins: District court service

 During the 111th Congress, Delegate Eleanor Holmes Norton recommended Wilkins for filling a vacancy on the United States District Court for the District of Columbia.
-On May 20, 2010, President Barack Obama nominated Wilkins to a judgeship on the District Court for the District of Columbia.
+On May 20, 2010, President Barack Obama nominated Wilkins to be a judge on the District Court for the District of Columbia, to a seat vacated by Judge James Robertson, who assumed senior status on December 31, 2008.
 He was confirmed by the United States Senate on December 22, 2010.
 Wilkins received his commission on December 27, 2010.
-His service as a district court judge was terminated on January 24, 2014 when he was elevated to the United States Court of Appeals for the District of Columbia Circuit.
+His service as a district court judge was terminated on January 24, 2014, when he was elevated to the court of appeals.

 D.C.
 Circuit service

 On June 4, 2013, President Obama nominated Wilkins to serve as a United States Circuit Judge on the United States Court of Appeals for the District of Columbia Circuit, to the seat vacated by Judge David B. Sentelle, who assumed senior status on February 12, 2013.
 On October 31, 2013, the United States Senate Committee on the Judiciary voted to report Wilkins' nomination to the floor of the United States Senate by a 10–8, party-line vote.
-On November 14, 2013, Senate Majority Leader Harry Reid motioned to invoke cloture on Wilkins' nomination, seeking to end a filibuster of his nomination by Senate Republicans.
-The Senate failed to invoke cloture on November 18, 2013, by a 53–38 vote, with 1 senator voted "present".
+On November 14, 2013, Senate Majority Leader Harry Reid moved to invoke cloture on Wilkins' nomination, seeking to end a filibuster of his nomination by Senate Republicans.
+The Senate failed to invoke cloture on November 18, 2013, by a 53–38 vote, with Orrin Hatch voting "present".
 Reid planned to hold a vote on Wilkins' nomination before the Senate adjourned for the year on December 20, but the vote did not take place.
-Cloture was subsequently invoked on January 9, 2014, by a 55–38 vote, with 1 senator voted "present".
-He was confirmed by the United States Senate on January 13, 2014 by a 55–43 vote.
+Cloture was subsequently invoked on January 9, 2014, by a 55–38 vote, with Orrin Hatch voting "present".
+He was confirmed by the United States Senate on January 13, 2014, by a 55–43 vote.
 His confirmation marked the first time the U.S. Court of Appeals for the D.C.
 Circuit had a full complement of judges in over 22 years since Clarence Thomas left the court on October 23, 1991, upon his joining the United States Supreme Court.
 He received his commission on January 15, 2014.

 After the death of Justice Antonin Scalia on February 13, 2016, Wilkins' name was among those mentioned by court-watchers as a possible successor.

 In April 2018, Wilkins wrote for the majority when it found that a Federal Trade Commission staff letter rejecting an earlier staff letter and concluding that use of soundboard technology violates the Telemarketing and Consumer Fraud and Abuse Prevention Act was not itself subject to judicial review under the Administrative Procedure Act, over the dissent of Judge Patricia Millett.